souljorje/souljorje/README.md

 ### Hi there 👋

-I'm a product-oriented frontend engineer bridging design, development and customer needs.
+I'm a product-minded frontend engineer bridging design, development and customer needs.
 Experienced in leading teams and building real-world products across domains – from digital to manufacturing.
 Coding since 2017.